hands-on-cloud/hands-on.cloud/hugo/content/Monitoring Solutions For Your Serverless Applications/index.md

 * **Serverless APM in the Controller** - When business applications contain serverless functions, the Controller experience differs slightly in flow maps, dashboards and metric browser pages, and health rules.
 * **Flow Maps** - Flow maps are a dynamic visual representation of your monitored environment's components and activities.
 * **Dashboards and Metric Browser Pages** - You can view AWS Lambda functions on your application dashboards and metrics pages.
 All functionality is identical to that which you would get with any other tier type, with the exception of node-level granularity.
-* **Health Rules** - When you configure a health rule for an application comprised of serverless functions, you can choose to monitor the serverless tiers or business transactions that originate in or flow through the serverless functions
+* **Health Rules** - When you configure a health rule for an application comprised of serverless functions, you can choose to monitor the serverless tiers or business transactions that originate in or flow through the serverless functions.

-### Jaeger
+### Jaeger.

 {{< my-picture name="Monitoring - Jaeger" >}}

 [Jaeger](https://www.jaegertracing.io/) is a distributed tracing system released as open source by Uber Technologies.
 It is used for monitoring and troubleshooting microservices-based distributed systems, including:

-* Distributed context propagation
+* Distributed context propagation.
-* Distributed transaction monitoring
+* Distributed transaction monitoring.
-* Root cause analysis
+* Root cause analysis.
-* Service dependency analysis
+* Service dependency analysis.
-* Performance / latency optimization
+* Performance / latency optimization.

 Built with OpenTracing support from inception, Jaeger includes OpenTracing client libraries in several languages, including Java, Go, Python, Node. js, C++ and C#.
 It is a Cloud Native Computing Foundation member project.